 The term “incentive” is being used more and more in spaces like e-commerce, healthcare, and policy.
 But what do marketers really mean when they talk about incentives, and how can you apply the idea?
-Today, we’ll demystify the term, talk about how understanding incentives can help you design a more effective rewards program, and give you some actionable ways to do this.
+Today, we’ll demystify the term, talk about how understanding incentives can help you design a more effective rewards program, and give you some actionable ways to get started with this.

 But first: a little background.
 As we’ve discussed in previous blog posts, rewards programs can create significant value for both you and your customers.
 This is because such programs give shoppers the ability to work toward rewards while they also generate loyalty and engagement for your brand.
 However, to break down exactly how rewards programs affect consumer behavior, we need to take a closer look at the process of decision-making.
 This is where the concept of incentives really becomes important.